-Today is Rodger Davis’ 45th birthday, who’s the former head brewer at Triple Rock in Berkeley, California, and recently opened his own brewery in Alameda, Faction Brewing, along with his wife Claudia.
+Today is Rodger Davis’ 46th birthday, who’s the former head brewer at Triple Rock in Berkeley, California, and recently opened his own brewery in Alameda, Faction Brewing, along with his wife Claudia.
 Rodger is a terrific brewer and has been very active in the local beer community and it’s great to see him at the helm of his own place.
 He’s one of those people always giving the craft beer world a good name, helping colleagues, organizing festivals and being a good friend to all.
+If only he could his tongue in his mouth.
 Join me in wishing Rodger a very happy birthday.

 Sierra Nevada earlier this year announced they’d be opening in taproom in Berkeley.
 The new taproom, to be called “The Torpedo Room,” is apparently on track to open this November.